 Most of the time rolling out of bed and stumbling into the bathroom is all you need to access your essentials to prepare for the day.
 All the tools you need to shave, shower, brush your teeth, put on your deodorant and cologne on are usually stuffed away in your bathroom cabinets.

-The moment you get called off to that business trip, a family vacation, or the camping trip with your buddies you'll need something to pack your toiletries in.
+The moment you get called off to that business trip, a family vacation, or the camping or fishing trip with your buddies you'll need something to pack your toiletries in.
 A men's travel shaving kit to stuff all these goodies in or what is most commonly called a dopp kit is what you are probably looking for.

 It's just another name for a bag to carry your grooming supplies.
 This handy little bag is also known as a men's toiletry bag, a men's travel kit, hygiene pack, or a shaving kit bag.
+Pack full of your stuff and store it away in your checked in luggage or your carry on.
+When I'm not flying I usually put my bag in a larger backpack that holds a change of clothes and other essentials based on the trip I am taking.

 A dopp kit or commonly misspelled dop Kit or dopp-kit or dop-kit.
 It's not just used for shaving supplies either.
 Sure you'll find razors, shaving brushes, razor blades, shaving cream, shaving soap, and aftershave, but also plenty of other non shaving related gear.